 This gene is the cellular homolog of the Yamaguchi sarcoma virus oncogene.
 The encoded protein has tyrosine kinase activity and belongs to the src family of proteins.
 This gene lies in close proximity to thymidylate synthase gene on chromosome 18, and a corresponding pseudogene has been found on chromosome 22. [provided by RefSeq, Jul 2008]

 GeneCards Summary for YES1 Gene

 YES1 (YES Proto-Oncogene 1, Src Family Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with YES1 include megaesophagus and sarcoma.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include enzyme binding and ion channel binding.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for YES1 Gene